lunarbase-ai/lunarbase-ai.github.io/docs/quickstart.md

 Lunarflow requires the following dependencies:
 - [Node.js between 18.19 and 20.0](https://nodejs.org/en/blog/release/v18.19.0)

-Once Node.js is ready the easiest way to install Lunarflow locally is using the provided installation scripts from the **scripts** directory (see above):
+Once Node.js is ready the easiest way to install Lunarflow locally is using the provided installation scripts from the **scripts** directory under `./lunarflow/scripts`:

 __lunarflow_unix_install.sh__: `source lunarflow_unix_install.sh`

-The command above will install and make Lunarflow accessible at http://localhost:8080.
-To change the address or port number configuration, navigate to `lunar/lunarflow/` and open `.env` (or create a new `.env` file by copying `[EXAMPLE].env`).
+The command above will install lunarflow.

+Once it is installed, you can change the address or port number of lunarflow by opening the `.env` file at the root directory.
 Modify the corresponding lines and save the file.
 Upon startup Lunarflow will load the environment from `.env` assuming such file exists.
 The default values for the required variables in `.env` include:

 | Variable name | Default value| Description |
 | ----------- | ----------- | ----------- |